 Fairfax County Circuit Court

-The Fairfax County Circuit Court has a specific Land Records Division that provides documents related to various property transactions dating all the way back to 1742.
+The Fairfax County Circuit Court has a specific Land Records Division that maintains various property transaction documents dating all the way back to 1742.
 People typically use the Land Records Division to obtain information about recorded deeds, mortgages, and other liens on a property.

 Fairfax County Property Search by Owner

 Despite the depth of the information available through the DTA’s Real Estate Division, its database is only searchable by property address, tax ID number, or map area.

 This is in stark contrast to other counties’ portals, which often allow users to search deeds, property records, assessments, and more by owner name.